McGr3g0r/digispark-ledstrip/README.md

  ll -led number from 0 to NUMPIXELS-1

- If ll is ff - then set color for all leds.
+ If ll is 0xff - then set color for all leds.

- If ll is fe - then rr is brightness from 0 to ff passed to the Nexopixel library. rr,gg,bb - hex values of the color to be set aa - led attribute, currently bit 0 (set 0x01) means blink
+ If ll is 0xfe - then rr is brightness from 0 to ff passed to the Nexopixel library.

+ rr,gg,bb - hex values of the color to be set

+ aa - led attribute, currently bit 0 (set 0x01) means blink

 Use send program from

 https://github.com/digistump/DigisparkExamplePrograms.git